lokanta/lokanta.github.io/_posts/2019-01-31-buddhist-guide.md

 Having obtained the King's attention with this inescapable disaster, the Buddha then poses a single question, loaded with meaning:

->Should such a dire threat arise—a terrible loss of human life, when human birth is so rare—*what would you do?*”
+>Should such a dire threat arise—a terrible loss of human life, when human birth is so rare—*what would you do?*

 This is the same question that we, ourselves, would face at the End of the World.
 What would you do?
 The King's answer is textbook perfect: